 7. Learn the skills for a successful marriage.

-Find books and marriage education courses to learn the communication and conflict resolution skills for marriage partnership.
+Find books and marriage education courses to learn the communication and conflict resolution skills for a marriage partnership.

 Deciding to get a divorce is difficult, and if you've tried what you can you'll second guess yourself less.
 And if you do decide to move forward, we'll be here for you.
 Get in touch when you're ready.